Shannan Gilbert was not a Gilgo Beach serial killer victim

 The sex industry was no exception.

-In August of 2010, CNN reported that roughly 7,000 adult listings were being posted every single day.
-Earlier that year, the New York Times reported that staff members at the Illinois attorney general’s office had counted more than 200,000 ads since late 2008.
+In August 2010, CNN reported that roughly 7,000 adult listings were being posted every day.
+Earlier that same year, the New York Times mentioned that staff members at the Illinois attorney general’s office had counted more than 200,000 ads since late 2008.

 And that was just for Chicago.